iris-lh/gweb/README.md

 ```
 gweb [options] [optional branch]
 ```
-You can use '.' as your branch argument to open the current branch's page.
+You can also use '.' as your branch argument to open the current branch's page.